-- 1. Open the Salesforce mobile app on your mobile device. - 2.
+- 1. Open the Salesforce mobile app. - 2.
 Log in using your Trailhead Playground credentials.
 (If you don't know your Trailhead Playground credentials, see this article. - 3.
-Tap = to access the navigation menu. - 4.
-Select Top Accounts and Opportunities.
+From the menu, tap the App Launcher, and open the Sales app.
+You might have to pull and refresh the Sales app menu to see the changes. - 4.
+Tap Top Accounts and Opportunities.